 Annita Theocharaki is an archaeologist (UoA 1984).
 She received her PhD on the city walls of ancient Athens from the University of Athens and has a Master of Arts in International History (LSE 1985).

-Vada Papaefthymiou is an archaeologist (UoA 1984) with a PhD at the University of Würzburg, Germany (1992).
-She joined the Ephorate of Antiquities of Athens and is a research associate of the German Archaeological Institute of Athens at the Kerameikos project.
+Wanda Papaefthymiou is an archaeologist (UoA 1984) with a PhD at the University of Würzburg, Germany (1992).
+She joined the National Archaeological Museum of Athens (Sculpture Collection) and is a research associate of the German Archaeological Institute of Athens at the Kerameikos project.

 Maria Pigaki is a cartographer (EHESS-Sorbonne 1988) and has a doctorate in Didactic in Cartography and Spatial Analysis (Paris- Diderot 2000).
 Since 1989 she works in the School of Rural & Survey Engineering at the Department of Topography (NTUA).
 She has taught Cartography and GIS in higher education (NTUA, UoA, TEI Athens, Sorbonne and Paris VII).